 where $\ctxnc\ndc \_$ denotes capture-free application of contexts (\autoref{sec:syntax}).
 Like call-by-name (\autoref{sec:whlr}), the call-by-need strategy is \emph{weak}, because no \emph{meaningful} reduction steps are performed under abstractions.

 Rule $\db$ is the same one used to define $\whlr$.
-Rule $\ndlrdist$ only uses node replication operations to compute the skeleton of the abstraction, while rule $\ndlrabs$ implements one-shot \emph{linear} substitution.
+Rule $\ndlrdist$ (named after splitting) only uses node replication operations to compute the skeleton of the abstraction, while rule $\ndlrabs$ implements one-shot \emph{linear} substitution.
 There is no rule to substitute a variable, as it is usually done in call-by-need for closed terms~\cite{ariola97}.

-Linear substitution as implemented in rule~$\ndlrabs$ is out of scope of the calculus $\rcalc$.
+Linear substitution (replacing one free occurrence of a variable at a time) as implemented by rule~$\ndlrabs$ above is not captured by the calculus $\rcalc$.
 This shows a limitation of $\rcalc$ and $\acalc$, both using full substitution to implement fully lazy sharing.
 Yet, the demand-driven philosophy of call-by-need is generally understood as replacing only some desired instance of one variable~\cite{ariola97}.
 This corresponds in particular to the behavior of abstract machines, which make explicit some of the implementation features.
 Nonetheless, remark that the substitution used in the small-steps semantics $\rew\skelss$ is linear, thanks to the restriction on terms.
 Therefore, designing $\ndlr$ as a strategy of a linear calculus with node replication is straightforward.

 Notice that as a particular case of \autoref{l:u-stable}, $t \in \purelterms$ and $t \rew\ndlr t'$ implies $t' \in \purelterms$.
 Another interesting property is that $t \rew \ndlrabs t'$ implies $\lv z t \geq \lv z {t'}$.
 Moreover, $\rew\ndlr$ is deterministic.